New (film): Production

 Suryah began pre-production work on a third story titled New in early 2001, which he would also produce.
 Starring Ajith Kumar and Jyothika, composer Deva had composed ten songs for the film by June 2001.
 After Ajith Kumar had become busy with other commitments, Suryah decided to enact the lead role himself, revealing he had always wanted to be an actor.
 Simran took over as the lead actress, while Kiran and Devayani were cast in pivotal roles.
 A simultaneously shot Telugu version titled Naani featuring Mahesh Babu in the lead role was also made after Suryah felt that Babu would suit the character, and the Telugu version helped with finances.
 Suryah noted that he was loosely inspired by the American film Big (1988).
 The film was shot in hundred days, with Suryah revealing he would often stop acting in between the scenes, when he knew that his performance was not up to his expectation as a director.
 Suryah noted that script-writing began in 2001, while production with the final cast began in 2002.

-Music
+Soundtrack

-The soundtrack was composed by A. R. Rahman.
+The soundtrack was composed by A. R. Rahman, with lyrics by Vaali for all songs, except the song Spiderman written by Vairamuthu, the rap portion lyrics for New New & If you wanna were written by Blaaze.
 In an interview in 2001, Suryah stated that Deva had composed ten songs for the film, but he was later replaced by Rahman.
-The song "Thottal Poo Malarum" reuses lyrics from the song of the same name from Padagotti (1964) but the tune is completely new.
+The song "Thottal Poo Malarum" reuses lyrics from the song of the same name from Padagotti (1964), but the tune is completely new, which is composed by A. R. Rahman.
 The audio was launched at Albert Theatre in Chennai.